The Results For The Top HBCU DJs’ Final Round Are In!

 Historically, black colleges and universities (HBCUs) are known for many things—black excellence, community, and of course student life and social gatherings.
 Social gatherings on HBCU campuses would not be complete without a DJ.
 No matter what the event is, whether it’s on-campus or off-campus, DJs set the mood and can make or break a party.
 By playing off the crowd and feeding off their energy, a good DJ keeps the crowd hype and the event lively.

 Most HBCUs have a go-to DJ for events and we want to know who your favorite is.
-Cast your vote for Top HBCU DJs below!
+Your votes for the best of the best among the top 5 DJs you previously voted for are in!